seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part24-Observability.md

-# **✅ Part 24 — Observability, Logging, Monitoring, and Seeing Invisible Systems**

-# GreyMatter Journal

-## Part 24 — Observability, Logging, Monitoring, and the Architecture of Seeing Invisible Systems
+# Part 24 — Observability, Logging, Monitoring, and the Science of Seeing Invisible Systems

-> **Goal of this lesson:** Add observability to GreyMatter Journal and understand why production software engineering is fundamentally about making invisible systems visible.
+> **Goal of this lesson:** Add observability to GreyMatter Journal while learning one of the deepest truths of production engineering: software systems become invisible the moment they leave your laptop, and observability exists to make those invisible systems understandable again.

 ---

-# The Invisible Machine Problem
+# The Day Software Disappears

-Up until now, our application has existed in an environment we fully control:
+For the last twenty-three lessons, we have developed GreyMatter Journal in an environment where everything was visible.

 ```text
 Developer